 - Taking 'water' tablets (diuretics).

-These are caused by the unusual eating habits and the methods used to purge the body of food, such as being sick (vomiting) or the excessive use of laxatives.
+Serious damage can be caused by the unusual eating habits and the methods used to purge the body of food, such as being sick (vomiting) or the excessive use of laxatives.
 Physical problems do not always develop.
 They are more likely if you binge and purge often.
 One or more of the following may develop:

 Many women with bulimia have irregular periods, as hormone levels can be affected by poor diet.
 Periods may even stop altogether or you may find that your periods have never started, especially if you started having eating problems when you were younger.